Home

 oil for frying

-Rinse and pat dry the tilapia fillets, then rub with minced onion and garlic.
+Rinse and pat dry the tilapia fillets.

 Dip the tilapia fish in the egg and then into the spiced flour mixture, making sure it is thoroughly coated.